Coming Home to the Altar — Modern Paraphrase | fresh.bible

 And heard about it.

 That's it.
 No recorded reaction.
 No confrontation scene.
 Just: he heard about it.
 The silence is louder than any explosion.
-This wasn't just a moral failure — it was a power move, an act of profound disrespect, a son trying to assert dominance over his father's household.
-Jacob would address it later, on his deathbed.
+This wasn't just a moral failure — it was a power move, an act of profound disrespect, a son trying to assert dominance over his father's household. would address it later, on his deathbed.
 But for now?
 Silence.

 Then the text pivots to a family roster, almost like it's taking a breath.
 Jacob's twelve sons: